Ashok-Varma/BottomNavigation/README.md

                 .addItem(new BottomNavigationItem(R.drawable.ic_tv_white_24dp, "Movies & TV"))
                 .addItem(new BottomNavigationItem(R.drawable.ic_videogame_asset_white_24dp, "Games").setActiveColor(R.color.grey))
 ```
-if you didn't set active/in-active colors for the BottomNavigationItem then these will inherited from BottomNavigationBar active/in-active colors respectively
+**BottomNavigationItem color behaviour :** if you didn't set active/in-active colors for the BottomNavigationItem then these will inherited from BottomNavigationBar active/in-active colors respectively
-###### default colors
+##### default colors
-primary color will be active color, Color.WHITE will be background color and Color.LTGRAY will be in-active color.
+1. primary color will be active color
+2. Color.WHITE will be background color
+3. Color.LTGRAY will be in-active color.

 ## License